Native American name controversy: Squaw

-The English word "squaw", when used to refer to Indigenous women, is considered highly offensive, derogatory, misogynist and racist.
+The English word "squaw", when used to refer to Indigenous women, is considered misogynist and racist.
 Although there has been some controversy on the topic, it is almost always grouped with other words that carry a colonial implication of exotic inferiority based on race, such as "negress".
 There is a movement to remove the name "squaw" from geographic place names across the United States.
 There is a minority counter-movement among a small number of academics to "reclaim" what they claim is the possible original meaning of the word, as an in-group term, which could still be offensive if used outside of that speech community.
-But even this usage would only be relevant to the original, Algonquian-language phonemes of the word — the small parts that make up larger, historical forms — not the English form currently used as a slur.
+But even this usage would only be relevant to the original, Algonquian-language phonemes of the word—the small parts that make up larger, historical forms—not the English form currently used as a slur.
 Any effort at "reclamation" would not apply to the much larger Native American community of women who are affected by this slur, as Algonquian-speakers make up only a small minority of those affected by it.